Pooja-boot-git/Kickstarter-analysis/README.md

   1. The percentage of successful projects has somewhat been consistent thoughout the year except for a slight drop between Oct and Dec.
   2. We do see a major spike in projects launched in the month of May though sucess rate is still similar to other months.
 Looking at the data, month in which a project is launched may not be playing a very crucial role.

-- Outcomes based on Goals?
+- Outcomes based on Goals

   1. A project of Theater/Play category has good chance to succeed if its goal amount has been set anywhere between $1000 to $4999.
 Refer to data above.

-- Limitations
+- Limitations of dataset

   Anyone who's project has a higher goal amount doesn't have sufficient data to understand the factors that might result in the success or failure of their project.

-- What are some other possible tables and/or graphs that we could create?
+- Possibilities

+  1. One important data that we didnt consider is number of successful/failed project by currency.
+A project that might need $1000 in US might need suppose $6000 in another country.
+Do the people in that country have that spending capacity?
+  2. Another way to look at the data is through backers count.
+Does less backer count necessarily mean a failed project?